AdrianVides56/holbertonschool-low_level_programming/0x1E-search_algorithms/README.md

 ### Tasks :white_check_mark:

-The below tasks follow the next instructions:
+The below tasks whoe ask to write a function follow the next instructions:
 - Where `array` is a pointer to the first element of the array to search in
 - `size` is the number of elements in `array`
 - And `value` is the value to search for